trade-tariff/ott-prototype/app/content/hs22/section_chapter_notes/chapter 23.md

     These products may also contain residues from the extraction of maize germ oil by the wet milling process.

-    Their starch content may not exceed 28% by weight on the dry product, their fat content may not exceed 4.5% by weight on the dry product and their protein content may not exceed 40% on the dry product
+    Their starch content may not exceed 28% by weight on the dry product, their fat content may not exceed 4.5% by weight on the dry product and their protein content may not exceed 40% on the dry product.